 Venous and arterial ulcers are slow to heal.
 Without medical care, they can continue to enlarge and put you at risk for a serious infection.
-Ashley Huddleston, MD, Autumn Savage, DO, CWS-P, and the experienced team at Wound Evolution - Wound Care and Hyperbaric Medicine in Fort Worth, Texas, provide multimodal treatment for venous and arterial ulcers, using specialized dressings and advanced options such as hyperbaric oxygen therapy.
+The experienced team at Wound Evolution in Fort Worth, Dallas, San Antonio, Texas, and Overland Park, Kansas, provide multimodal treatment for venous and arterial ulcers, using specialized dressings and advanced options such as hyperbaric oxygen therapy.
 At the first sign of a venous or arterial ulcer, call or schedule an appointment online for expert wound care.

 A venous ulcer is a wound that develops when chronic venous insufficiency leads to increased pressure in a vein.
 Venous insufficiency occurs when one-way valves in the leg vein stop functioning and allow blood to flow backward.

 As blood accumulates in the vein, the pressure inside the vein increases.
 High pressure in your lower leg pushes fluids out of the vein, breaking down the skin, and causing a venous ulcer.